steffen555/foosball-elo-benchmark/index.md

 We set the score to 0 or 1 and K to 32 per the definition of the original Elo function.

 ### Results
-After each game, we save the values of all players to a csv file, which we use to plot the graphs below.
-For each evaluatio we will use 3 charts like the ones below.
+After each game, we save the values of all players to a csv file, which we use for plotting the graphs below.
+For each evaluation we will use 3 charts like the ones below.
 #### Deviation from true ranking
 This chart shows the average (blue, below) and 90th percentile (red, above) of the differences between the players' ranking determined by the ranking function and their true ranking based on their skill level.
 ![images/run1_devrank.png](images/run1_devrank.png)